-YCWA developed two sets of flow verses WUA curves for rainbow trout adult and spawning life stages: one for the Log Cabin Diversion Dam sub-reach (Log Cabin Diversion Dam to Celestial Valley/Celestial Valley to Middle Yuba River [i.e., higher gradient sections of reach]), and one for the Celestial Valley sub-reach (i.e., lower gradient section of reach).
+YCWA developed two sets of flow versus WUA curves for rainbow trout adult and spawning life stages: one for the Log Cabin Diversion Dam sub-reach (Log Cabin Diversion Dam to Celestial Valley/Celestial Valley to Middle Yuba River [i.e., higher gradient sections of reach]), and one for the Celestial Valley sub-reach (i.e., lower gradient section of reach).
 The curves are very similar, so the static WUA results from the Log Cabin Diversion Dam sub-reach (i.e., the higher gradient), which are slightly higher, were used in YCWA's stepwise process.
-The 100 and 80 percent of maximum static WUA for the rainbow trout adult life stage were 25 and 6 cfs, respectively; the rainbow trout spawning life stage were 55 cfs and 18 cfs, respectively; and the rainbow trout juvenile life stage were 17 and 5 cfs, respectively.
+The 100 and 80 percent of maximum static WUA for the rainbow trout adult life stage were 25 and 6 cfs, respectively; the 100 and 80 percent of maximum static WUA for the rainbow trout spawning life stage were 55 cfs and 18 cfs, respectively; and the 100 and 80 percent of maximum static WUA for the rainbow trout juvenile life stage were 17 and 5 cfs, respectively.

 YCWA's 2008 through 2012 water temperature monitoring in the reach occurred at two locations: RM 4.0 immediately below Log Cabin Diversion Dam from July 2008 through October 2012, and RM 0.1 immediately upstream of the Middle Yuba River confluence from March 2011 through October 2012.
-At RM 4.0, YCWA found that the mean and maximum daily water temperatures in July were 20.1°C and 23.0°C in July, respectively; and mean and maximum daily water temperatures in August were 19.7°C and 21.8°C, respectively.
-At RM 0.1, YCWA found that the mean and maximum daily water temperatures in July were 18.6°C and 20.6°C, respectively; and mean and maximum daily water temperatures in August were
+Although existing minimum flow releases are usually inflow equal to outflow from July through October, at RM 4.0, YCWA found that the mean and maximum daily water temperatures in July were 20.1°C and 23.0°C, respectively; and mean and maximum daily water temperatures in August were 19.7°C and 21.8°C, respectively.
+At RM

-18.5°C and 20.9°C, respectively.
+0.1, YCWA found that the mean and maximum daily water temperatures in July were 18.6°C and 20.6°C, respectively; and mean and maximum daily water temperatures in August were 18.5°C and 20.9°C, respectively.
 At RM 4.0 in July and August, mean daily water temperature exceeded 20°C 64 and 33 percent of the time, respectively.
 At RM 0.1, mean daily water temperature exceeded 20°C in July and August 6 percent and 10 percent of the time, respectively.